LeNPaul/Lagrange/_posts/2022-03-19-camera-calibration.md

 ## All together!

-Combining the abover four steps, we can express **projection more compactly** as a function of inputs and calibration parameters:
+Combining the above four steps, we can express projection more compactly as a function of inputs and calibration parameters:

 $$
 \begin{equation}